 Massapê (mahssa-PEY) was the key to the first centuries of Brazil’s prosperity.
 It’s the rich soil around Bahia’s great Baía de Todos os Santos, Bay of All Saints, the bay delineating the western border of the city of Salvador.

 Severino felt his pockets for coins and bills to measure the day.
 He placed his two steel coolers next to the front door on his way into the house, and paused to thank God for his arrival home, as he always did.
 He scraped off the red-brown mud caked to his sandals, and hung his black felt fedora, dripping wet, on the wall.

 It wasn’t good.

-Errant clumps of mud stuck to the coolers; he wiped them off and rubbed the coolers clean with his shirttail until they shined.
+He wiped the errant clumps of mud stuck to the cooler off and rubbed the coolers clean with his shirttail until they shined.